WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 An example of such a type is Kotlin's `Nothing`.
 It is considered an error for an instance of `Nothing` to exist.
 The way Kotlin prevents `Nothing` from being instantiated is [by setting its constructor to be private](https://github.com/JetBrains/kotlin/blob/7a7d392b3470b38d42f80c896b7270678d0f95c3/core/builtins/native/kotlin/Nothing.kt#L23).

 The Java version of this type is [`Void`](https://docs.oracle.com/javase/8/docs/api/java/lang/Void.html), the wrapper class for the `void` primitive type.
 It is, again, impossible to construct a `Void` instance because its constructor is private.
-You will never find a `Void` variable that holds a value other than `null`.

-Now, you may feel that this fact disqualifies `Void` from being the bottom type; after all, any `Void` variable can still contain the value `null`, meaning `Void` *can* be represented.

-To solve this paradox, let's make it a rule for this discussion that `null` is not a valid value of *any* type in the JVM unless nullability is explicitly mentioned as a property of the type.
-We shall assume by default that `null` merely indicates the lack of a value.
+However, `Void` cannot be considered a true bottom type because a `Void` variable can still hold `null`, which means it is technically a unit type[^thanks] (more on that below).
+In that sense, the primitive `void` does better.
+There's absolutely no way to use it as a variable type, so you can't even have an empty `void` variable.

+[^thanks]: Thanks to [`u/iconoklast`](https://old.reddit.com/r/programming/comments/16jkxfa/java_21_makes_me_actually_like_java_again/k0u8znc/) for pointing this out.
 ### The Top Type (`⊤`)

 This type represents every value of every type - the universal set of values, `U`.
-Java's top type is `java.lang.Object`.
 In Kotlin, this type is named `Any`.
+And it may be tempting to think `Object` (the Java equivalent of `Any`) is a top type, except for the fact that primitives exist.
+Primitives are wholly separate from Java's object model, and interact with objects in rather non-standard ways.
+Because of this, Java technically does not have a top type the way other languages do.

 Meanwhile, `C` does as it do and overloads `void` by using `void *` to represent a pointer that can refer to a value of any type instead.
 How droll!

 Every object can be cast to top since `U` contains every value that exists.